MaksimPikovskiy/hackNYU/README.md

 ## License

-This project inherits the repository license.
+This project use MIT license.
 See `LICENSE`.

-## Next steps (optional)

-- Replace team placeholders with real names/emails.
-- Add short screenshots or a GIF in this README.
-- Optionally add a CONTRIBUTING.md and CODE_OF_CONDUCT.md if this will be public.

----
-Generated/updated README for this codebase.